-To join us, meet at the start point of the ride at Wilshire Blvd and Western Ave, Los Angeles, California at 6:30pm, and the ride rolls at 7:29pm.
+To attend, meet over to the start point of the ride at NE Corner of Wilshire Blvd and Western Ave, Los Angeles, California at 6:30pm, and the ride rolls at 7:29pm.
 As usual, there will be at least two rest stops along the way, with snacks, and drinks available at Support Vehicles and then we will ride to the usual end point of the ride at Sunset Blvd and Western Ave, Los Angeles, California 90027.
 Invite your friends and family.
-Tell others so they also can ride with us.
+Spread the word so others can also ride together with us.

 Fall in love again with cycling while riding with thousands of other cyclists and explore the Greater Los Angeles area, and support a world without hate.
 Additional ride information is available elsewhere on this website LACriticalMass.org